e-mar404/book-notes/programming-languages/elixir/ch3.md

   numbers in the given range
 - positive/1 take a list and returns another list that contains only the positive numbers form the input list

+### Higher order functions

+A higher order function is a type of function that take s one or more functions as input or returns one or more functions (or both).

+For now you just need to know that Enums are a type of data that implement a specific Enumarable contract.
+Some examples are ranges, lists, maps, and MapSet.

+Good tip when writing unctions for Enum functions is to use the capture operator & for simplified lambda functions.

+The most versatile function might be reduce since you would make the main higher order functions from functional languages with reduce (map, filter, reduce).

+As a tip from the book, avoid writing complex lambdas, that is probably a sign to take the lambda out and make it its own function.